gtronset/beets-filetote/README.md

 ## Version Upgrade Instructions

-Certain versoins require changes to configurations as upgrades occur.
+Certain versions require changes to configurations as upgrades occur.
 Please see below for specific steps for each version.

 ### `0.4.0`